 Related parties represent major shareholders, associated company, subsidiaries, key personnel of the Company and entities controlled, jointly controlled or significantly influenced by such parties.

-During the year, no significant transactions with the related parties resulting in the balances other than those disclosed in note 1 to the consolidated financial statements.
+During the year, no significant transactions with the related parties resulting in the balances.

 Compensation of key management personnel